 How High Can Under Armour Fly?

-Shares of Under Armour (NYS: UA) hit a 52-week high yesterday.
-Let's look at how it got here and whether clear skies are ahead.
+Shares of Under Armour (NYS: UA) hit a 52-week high on Monday.
+Let's take a look at how it got there and see if clear skies are still in the forecast.

 How it got here